 He sneezed loudly, finally managing to dislodge the creature, but he also reflexively jerked a hand that was holding onto a badly, stacked pallet.
 The decaying pine of the side gave way, causing the pile to lean alarmingly.
 Buck and Smith spun around to look.
 Christian turned to run, but his feet got tangled up and he fell onto his face.
-Somehow holding onto a scrap of presence of mind, he threw his phone along the ground.
+Somehow holding onto a scrap of presence of mind, he slid his phone along the ground.
 It came to rest under the forklift.
-Looking back, he expected to see the tower of pallets collapsing on him.
-Instead it swayed back and forward, then came to an anticlimactic stop.
+Looking back, he expected to see the tower of pallets collapsing towards him.
+It swayed back and forward, then came to an anticlimactic stop.

 Smith came bustling around to Christian, his face redder than ever, his shirt suddenly soaked with sweat.
 Buck followed behind at a mosey, rolling a cigarette as he walked.
 Smith tried to say something, but his words were swallowed by the sound of his gasping for air.
 Buck put the cigarette in his mouth and drew a gun from his apron pocket.

-Christian struggled to his feet.
-Help was only metres away, but he didn't like his odds if he cried out.
+Christian nodded before stugling to his feet.
+Help was only metres away, but he didn’t like his odds if he cried out.

-"What have you done with my Skull?" he said.
+“What have you done with my Skull?”
+Christian said.

 “Oh, good one,” Smith said.
 “You know, we could have walked him out of here at gunpoint.
 Now we have to carry him.”